experiandataquality/aperture-data-studio-sdk/README.md

 ## Documentation

-View the SDK [user guide](http://edq.com/documentation/applications/aperture-data-studio/sdk-guide) for more information about the SDK works.
+View the SDK [user guide](http://edq.com/documentation/applications/aperture-data-studio/sdk-guide) for more information about how the SDK works.
 You can find the SDK Javadoc in the class comments as normal.
 Alternatively open the index.html file from the sdk-javadoc.jar file in the libs folder.